infiniteluke/wobbly/.emdaer/README.emdaer.md

 npm install --save wobbly
 ```

-> This package also depends on `react-vr`, `react` and `prop-types`.
+> This package also depends on `react-vr` and `react`.
 Please make sure you have those installed as well.

 ## Usage
 ```jsx